The 2011 WWF 50p coin is actually one of the rarest 50p coins in circulation.

 Is the WWF 50p Coin 50p Coin Rare?

-Excluding the Olympic set of 50p coins, the WWF 50p is one of the top 10 rarest 50p coins in circulation today and is easily worth more than face value if you have one in good enough condition.
+Excluding the Olympic set of 50p coins, the WWF 50p is in our list of 10 rarest 50p coins in circulation today and is easily worth more than face value if you have one in good enough condition.

 Is it Worth Selling a WWF 50p Coin 50p?